 During spring migration, startlingly brilliant adult male Rose-breasted Grosbeaks ( Pheucticus ludovicianus) will sometimes make surprise visits to bird feeding stations.
 (Charles A. Fox image)

 A juvenile male Rose-breasted Grosbeak ( Pheucticus ludovicianus) in first-fall plumage.

 A Rose-breasted Grosbeak ( Pheucticus ludovicianus).

-An adult male Blue Grosbeak ( Passerina caerulea).
+An adult male Blue Grosbeak (Passerina caerulea).

 Non-adult Blue Grosbeaks ( Passerina caerulea) in August.
 The immature male to the left is just over one year of age and the juvenile to the right has recently fledged.
-Females of all ages resemble the juvenile seen here, having no blue plumage at all.
+Females of all ages resemble the juvenile seen here, having little or no blue plumage at all.

 The Indigo Bunting (Passerina cyanea) is a common summer resident that nests in successional habitat.
 Along the Susquehanna, the species is particularly fond of railroad and utility right-of-ways.
 In Lancaster County, Judge Libhart (1869) called the “Indigo Bird” frequent as a summer resident.
 Beck (1924) described it as, “…fairly common.
 Never very far from copse or cover, never very near houses.”

 Before migrating south, adult male Indigo Buntings begin a late-summer molt from breeding (alternate) plumage to winter (basic) plumage.

 A female Indigo Bunting ( Passerina cyanea) collecting cobwebs for binding together the materials used for nest building.